Grammatical case: Australian Aboriginal languages

 To illustrate this paradigm in action, take the case-system of Wanyjirra for whose description Senge invokes this system.
 Each of the case markers functions in the prototypical relational sense, but many extend into these additional functions:

 Wanyjirra is an example of a language in which case marking occurs on all sub-constituents of the NP; see the following example in which the demonstrative, head, and quantifier of the noun phrase all receive ergative marking:

 However, this is by no means always the case or even the norm for Australian languages.
 For many, case-affixes are considered special-clitics (i.e. phrasal-affixes, see Anderson 2005) because they have a singular fixed position within the phrase.
 For Bardi, the case marker usually appears on the first phrasal constituent while the opposite is the case for Wangkatja (i.e. the case marker is attracted to the rightmost edge of the phrase).
-See the following examples respectively:BardiWangkatjaWangkatja dictionary 2008.
-(2008).
-Port Hedland, W.A: Wangka Maya Pilbara Aboriginal Language Centre.
+See the following examples respectively: